Saturday, April 17, 2021

 For overland travel, traditionally hex grids are used, as you can move in any direction, and avoid the weird distance distortion effects from moving on square grids in steps, but it does not really matter.
 Your players do not even need to know what you use, and you just can measure distances directly, as you only need to be able to determine what is in a given area for random encounters and travel speed.

-For a world map, a scale of about 24 miles per grid unit, equiavalent to one day of travel works well.
-Such a map will only show important cities, not minor towns or villages.
-It will cover a small continent, and allow for weeks of travel between faraway places.
-The Darlene map for Greyhawk uses 30 mile hexes, but it does not say so on the map, so I simplified to 24 miles or one day of normal travel per hex for my home game.
+• The famous Greyhawk Darlene map for Greyhawk uses 30 mile hexes but it does not say so on the map, so I simplified to 24 miles or one day of normal travel per hex for my home game.

 Stocking the map

-Like with dungeon floor plans, for overland adventures the map provides a meaningful framework, with points of interest that are complemented and fleshed out by random encounters, and natural structures in the form of roads and terrain.
+Like with dungeon floor plans, for overland adventures the map provides a meaningful framework, with points of interest that are complemented and fleshed out by random encounters, and natural structures in the form of routes and terrain.

 You can think about this as you do about dungeon stocking: first you draw a map, then determine the factions, and place designed sites and areas on that map, for example dungeons, major towns, important castles and faction headquarters, the dragon's lair.
 For the rest, use a procedural approach to either pre-stock it, or even better, to generate it on the fly.